In This Article

 If you create content for a living, or even as a side hustle, your tax situation is more complicated than most W-2 employees realize.
 You are running a business.
 The IRS treats you that way whether you have an LLC or not.
 And each platform you earn from has its own reporting rules.

-I work with content creators across YouTube, Twitch, TikTok, Instagram, and other platforms.
-The number one issue I see is creators who are surprised by what they owe at tax time because they did not plan for it during the year.
+The number one issue for content creators across YouTube, Twitch, TikTok, Instagram, and other platforms is being surprised by what they owe at tax time because they did not plan for it during the year.
 This guide covers every major platform, every income stream, and every deduction you should know about.

 Not every platform sends the same form.
 Here is what to expect from each one.